j5b4y3r/authform/README.md

 ## Usage

-To integrate the `AuthForm1` component into your React project, you can import it and use it as follows:
+To integrate the `AuthForm` component into your React project, you can import it and use it as follows:

 ```javascript
 import React from 'react';